tcolgate/tcolgate.github.io/content/blog/newest.md

 apply techniques such as Euclidian Distance and Nearest Neighbour searches, to locate other series whose data has similar features to ours.

-As tantalising as the frequency domain conversion are, it turns out that some of their properties  make them less ideal for correlation of spiky network traffic.
+As tantalising as the frequency domain conversions are, it turns out that some of their properties  make them less ideal for correlation of spiky network traffic.
 In particular, a small shift of a spike of traffic in the temporal space (appearing very slightly earlier or later in one graph from another), can